 - Chart aspect lines – middle of chart

 All = all aspects, all planets/points

-Trad = all traditional aspects (except parallels) with all planets/points
+Trad = all traditional aspects (except parallels) with traditional planets/points.
+Useful for horary.

-Trad. + Planets = all traditional aspects with traditional planets (Sun, Moon – Pluto)
+Trad. + Planets = all traditional aspects with traditional planets + Uranus, Neptune, Pluto, (Sun, Moon – Pluto)

 Orb = smallest Orb first

 Applying = only applying aspects